ssp573/Contrastive-Predictive-Coding/README.md

 # Contrastive-Predictive-Coding

+This is a PyTorch implementation of [Contrastive Predictive Coding](https://arxiv.org/abs/1807.03748)

 Use main.py to train CPC features using CNN encoder.
 You can change various parameters using command-line arguments as given in the code.

 Use main2.py to train CPC features using Resnet encoder.
 You can change various parameters using command-line arguments as given in the code.